[CHECKLIST] 10 Safety Tips in the Grow Room

 7. Prepare for Emergencies

-Conducting emergency response drills, including fire evacuation and first-aid scenarios, is critical to ensure staff are prepared for potential emergencies.
+Conducting emergency response drills, including fire evacuation and first-aid scenarios, is critical to ensure staff are prepared for any potential emergencies.

 These drills, ideally held twice a year, help familiarize the team with emergency procedures, improving the speed and effectiveness of the response to actual incidents, thereby minimizing potential injuries and damage.